RustCrypto/utils/const-oid/README.md

 Union (ITU) and ISO/IEC standard for naming any object, concept, or "thing" with a globally unambiguous persistent name.

-OIDS are defined in the ITU's [X.660] standard.
+The ITU's [X.660] standard provides an OID specification.

 The following is an example of an OID, in this case identifying the `rsaEncryption` algorithm: